-This sopa de tortilla or tortilla soup recipe makes the most delicious tortilla soup we’ve ever tried.
+This authentic sopa de tortilla recipe or tortilla soup recipe makes the most delicious tortilla soup we’ve ever tried.
 It’s a combination of a tortilla soup I’ve been making for many years, since our first trip to Mexico in the Nineties, and a tortilla soup I recently learnt from the lovely Marilau at her cooking school here in San Miguel de Allende in Mexico.

 I know we ate sopa de tortilla or tortilla soup many times on our first trip to Mexico City in the Nineties although I can’t remember exactly where, and I can’t recall whether there is even a sopa de tortilla recipe in Diana Kennedy’s tome on Mexican cuisine, The Art of Mexican Cooking, which I used for many years.
 What I do know is that I’ve been making this soup for longer than I can remember.

 So why is it so hard to find – even in Mexico – someone who can follow a good sopa de tortilla recipe?
 Even Marilau, whose excellent cooking class we just did here in San Miguel de Allende, couldn’t understand why and shook her head.

 I made this tortilla soup for lunch today in the kitchen of the colourful casita that is our home away from home in San Miguel de Allende for two weeks while Lara made an authentic guacamole recipe and we washed it all down with classic margaritas and the micheladas we’ve been enjoying over the last month in Mexico City and Austin, Texas.
 This is the life.

 Sopa de Tortilla Recipe or Tortilla Soup Recipe from San Miguel de Allende, Mexico

 When I attended Marilau’s excellent cooking class here in San Miguel de Allende, I told her that I wanted to learn her version of sopa de tortilla.
 Thankfully, my tortilla soup was very similar to her broth.
 Phew.